[Report] 20/9/20-22/2020 Current Situation in the Affected Areas

 Sunday morning, September 20

-The area around JR Ono Station (248 Shimonokami Ono, Okuma-machi, Futaba-gun), located approximately 3 km west of the Fukushima Daiichi Nuclear Power Plant, is in an off-limit area, and much of the area was barricaded off except for roads leading to the station.
-The barricades were relatively new and were thought to have been set up to distinguish between evacuated and lifted areas when the evacuation order was lifted for the area around the station and the roads.
-The buildings around the station were left in the same state as they were at the time of the earthquake, and no pedestrians were to be seen.
+The area around JR Ono Station (248 Shimonokami Ono, Okuma-machi, Futaba-gun), located approximately 3 km west of the Fukushima Daiichi Nuclear Power Plant, is off-limits, and much of the area was barricaded off except for roads leading to the station.
+Some barricades were relatively new and were thought to have been set up to distinguish between evacuated and non-evacuated areas around the station.
+The other buildings near the station were in the same state as they were at the time of the earthquake, and no pedestrians were seen.

-The JR Ono Station building and its very surrounding area were decontaminated and the evacuation order was lifted on March 5, 2020 as a specific restoration base area, and the station building was so beautifully restored that one would have thought it was newly built.
+The JR Ono Station and surrounding area were decontaminated and the evacuation order was lifted on March 5, 2020 as a special restoration base area, and the main building was so beautifully restored that it looked new.
 The radiation level in front of the station after decontamination was 0.363 μ Sv.
-No station staff was stationed; business resumed on March 14, but during the 8:00 a.m. visit, there were only two passengers on the regular train.
+Business resumed on March 14, but during our 8:00 a.m. visit, there were only two passengers on the regular train.

-Between JR Ono Station and JR Tomioka Station, a small (approximately 10-seater), fare-free Ono Town Life Circulation Bus operated between Ono Town Hall, Okawara Reconstruction Housing, Tomioka Post Office, Tomioka Central Hospital, and Sakura Mall and Tomioka Clinic.
+Between JR Ono Station and JR Tomioka Station, a 10-seater, fare-free, Ono Town Life Circulation Bus serviced, Ono Town Hall, Okawara Reconstruction Housing, Tomioka Post Office, Tomioka Central Hospital, Sakura Mall and Tomioka Clinic.

-On June 1, people began moving into public disaster housing (reconstruction housing) in the Okawara district in the southern part of the Okuma Town in Fukushima Prefecture, where evacuation orders were partially lifted in April following the accident at the Fukushima Daiichi Nuclear Power Plant of Tokyo Electric Power Co.
-Nearby, a new town hall building has begun operations, and a temporary commercial facility will be constructed.
-68 people from 45 households are scheduled to move in, and residents are moving their household goods into their new homes with high hopes for their future lives.
+On June 1, people began moving into public disaster housing (reconstruction housing) in the Okawara district in the southern part of Okuma Town in Fukushima Prefecture.
+Evacuation orders were partially lifted in April following the accident at the Fukushima Daiichi Nuclear Power Plant of Tokyo Electric Power Co.
+Nearby, a new town hall building has begun operations, and a temporary commercial facility will also be constructed.
+Sixty-eight people from 45 households are scheduled to move in.
+Residents are moving their goods into their new homes with high hopes for their future.